 - 2 large eggs

 - 3 tablespoons peanut butter (optional and depending on which mix-ins you use)

 - ½ cup chocolate chips or mix-in of your choice (e.g., nuts, apples, cinnamon, blueberries, etc)

 - Preheat the oven to 400 degrees F. Grease a 12-cup muffin tin (these muffins tend to really stick to liners)

 - Place all of the ingredients except for the chocolate chips in a blender.
 Process for about a minute or until smooth.
 Stir in the chocolate chips.
 Pour the batter into the muffin tins just slightly more than ¾ full.
-Bake for 15 minutes.
+Bake for 15 minutes or until golden.

 - Let the muffins sit in the muffin tins for a couple of minutes before transferring them to a wire rack to cool.